 We can apply Theorem \ref{thm:main} by taking $f(k,n)=\log(r(k,n))$.
-To do so, it is necessary to see that $f(i,n)$ depends only on the connected component of $k$ in the divisibility graph of $[k,n]$.
+To do so, it is necessary to see that $f(k,n)$ depends only on the connected component of $k$ in the divisibility graph of $[k,n]$.
 This is easily seen however, as the inclusion of $k$ (or any integer in the interval $[k,n]$) in a primitive set depends only on whether its multiples (or divisors) are already included.
 The count of the number of primitive subsets of an interval can therefore be computed as the product of the number of primitive subsets (or independent sets of vertices when viewed as a graph) of each connected component of the divisibility graph.
 The contribution from each component of the divisibility graph that doesn't contain $k$ will cancel in the numerator and denominator of \eqref{eqn:rkn}.
-This leaves only the ratio of the number of primitive (independent) subsets of the component connected component of $k$ to the number of primitive (independent) subsets of this component with the element $k$ removed.
+This leaves only the ratio of the number of primitive (independent) subsets of the connected component of $k$ to the number of primitive (independent) subsets of this component with the element $k$ removed.
 As this is purely a graph theoretic question, it is clear that the answer will be the same for any other isomorphic divisibility graph.

-Note also that $1\leq r(k,n)< 2$, since every primitive subset of $[k+1,n]$ is also a primitive subset of $[k,n]$, and at most the number of primtive sets could double after $k$ is considered if it is possible to add $k$ to every primitive subset of $[k+1,n]$ and still get a primitive set.
+Note also that $1\leq r(k,n) \leq 2$, since every primitive subset of $[k+1,n]$ is also a primitive subset of $[k,n]$, and the number of primitive sets could, at most, double after $k$ is considered if it is possible to append $k$ to every primitive subset of $[k+1,n]$ and still get a primitive set.
 Thus we have $0 \leq f(k,n) \leq \log 2$.

 Applying Theorem \ref{thm:main} we have

 with This proves Theorem \ref{thm:alpha}.